watsonrp/SysOps/chef/README.md

 - Launch an ubuntu EC2 AMI (Generic one), I would choose m3.medium for this purpose, MAKE SURE To ASSOCIATE the instance with the appropriated IAM ROLE
   That is if you decided to use IAM Role for the admin instance permissions
-- SSH To the instance : Install aws cli :  apt-get update && apt-get install -y python-pip && pip install awscli
+- SSH To the instance : Install aws cli :  sudo -i  , apt-get update && apt-get install -y python-pip && pip install awscli
 - Configure aws cli tools, type: aws configure , provide ak/sk(if used) and the region where the bucket lives
-- Create: /srv/bootstrap
+- Create Boostrap folder: mkdir -p /srv/bootstrap
 - From Github project root :  Download admin-instance.tar.gz to /srv/bootstrap , extract the file: tar xvfz admin-instance.tar.gz
 - Edit the newInstance.sh and replace the default bucket name with your bucket name (Do not worry you will create the bucket on the next step)
 - Edit user-data.sh and replace the default bucket name with your bucket name